Ten heart-healthy habits

 The BMI scale for adults is:

 3. Limit alcohol intake.
 Women should limit alcohol to one or fewer drinks per day.
-Men, two or fewer drinks per day
+For men, it's two or fewer drinks per day

-4. Aim for an average of seven hours or more of sleep per night
+4. Aim for an average of at least 7 hours of sleep per night

-6. Decrease your salt intake: Aim for a maximum of three grams per day and choose fresh foods and limit processed foods, like frozen meals, canned foods, and packaged products
+6. Eat a diet rich in fruits and vegetables and decrease your salt intake.
+Aim for a maximum of three grams of salt per day and choose fresh foods while limiting processed foods like frozen meals, canned foods, and packaged products

-7. Practice relaxation exercises such as meditation, yoga, and walking in nature
+7. Practice relaxation exercises like meditation, yoga, and spending time in nature

 8. Get plenty of exercise/physical activity: The best exercise is one you can do often, like a brisk walk, hike, swim, or gardening